Troublemaker (Olly Murs song): Composition

-"Troublemaker" is an uptempo pop song which lasts for a duration of three minutes and six seconds, containing influences of soul.
+"Troublemaker" is an uptempo pop song which lasts for a duration of three minutes and six seconds, containing influences of soul and disco.
 According to the digital sheet music published by Alfred Music Publishing, "Troublemaker" is written in the key of C minor and it is set at a groove of 106 beats per minute.
 The chorus is written in E-flat major.
 Described as an "airy pop anthem" the songs' instrumentation consists of "lightly funky, guitar-led backdrop", which some critics have compared the guitar riffs to Maroon 5's "This Love" and "Misery".

 Reception

 Critical reception

 The song received positive reviews from critics.
 Seventeen wrote that it is "upbeat and just as catchy" as Murs previous single "Heart Skips a Beat".
 Amy Sciarretto of PopCrush called it "an uptempo pop delight".
 John Aizlewood of BBC Music favored Flo Rida's appearance describing it as an "engaging cameo".
 Robert Copsey of Digital Spy gave the song a four out of five star rating, praising its composition, but he criticised Flo Rida's appearance, describing it "confusing, [...] but if it makes Olly a hit across the pond, we suppose we can let it slide."
 Idolator's Robbie Daw echoed Copsey's comments describing the song " a total disco-pop winner, and would stand on its own without [Flo Rida]."
 The song was nominated for Best British Single at the 2013 BRIT Awards, which was held on 20 February 2013, but lost out to Adele's "Skyfall".